trinodb/trino.io/_posts/2023-11-15-sql-training-3.md

   series]({{site.baserurl}}/assets/blog/sql-training-series-starburst-2023.pdf),
   with links to resources like our [community chat]({{site.baserurl}}/slack.html)
-* Slides deck for [Data management with SQL and Trino](https://trinodb.github.io/presentations/presentations/sql-data-mgt/index.html), including a file with all SQL statements ready to go
+* Slide deck for [Data management with SQL and Trino](https://trinodb.github.io/presentations/presentations/sql-data-mgt/index.html), including a file with all SQL statements ready to go
 * [Trino: The Definitive Guide]({{site.baserurl}}/trino-the-definitive-guide.html)